 This process requires parties to provide full disclosure of their financial circumstances.
 They are then assisted to decide for themselves how they wish to resolve the issues, as opposed to having another party decide for them.
 The length of the process will depend on the number of issues to be resolved and the willingness of the parties to compromise with each other.

 An agreement reached in Mediation is not binding until it has been ratified in an Order submitted to the Court for approval.

 The process of resolving disputes through the Courts can be a lengthy and expensive one.
-Arbitration is a means of achieving a result in a more timely and cost effective manner.
+Arbitration is useful where the parties want there to be an outcome which is binding.
+Arbitration is a means of achieving a final result in a more timely and cost effective manner than going to court.

 Parties can agree to have an issue resolved by an Arbitrator who is usually a retired Judge or Senior Lawyer.
 They will consider the financial information produced by the parties, hear evidence and then make a decision.

 Arbitration is similar to the Court process, but the decision is made by an Arbitrator instead of a Judge.
 The parties are not restricted by the rules of the Court process and can decide what issues are to be decided.
 This includes what evidence is to be produced and the timescales for resolving the matter.